 Use: "Work Experience," "Professional Experience," "Education," "Skills," "Summary."

-Avoid: "Where I've Been," "My Academia," "Skill Set."
+Avoid: "Where I Have Been," "My Academia," "Skill Set."

 5. Incorporate Keywords Naturally